openstack/manila/doc/source/configuration/shared-file-systems/drivers/hpe-3par-share-driver.rst

 -  Manage and unmanage

--  Manila Experimental APIs (consistency groups, replication, and migration) were added in Mitaka but have not yet been implemented by the HPE 3PAR File Persona driver.
+-  Consistency groups, replication, and migration were added in Mitaka but have not yet been implemented by the HPE 3PAR File Persona driver.

 Requirements
 ~~~~~~~~~~~~